Scaling intra-urban climate fluctuations: Scaling exponents

-\textbf{Scaling exponents.} This derivation follows the same approach used in scaling analyses, where normalization and moment proportionality requirements impose constraints on scaling exponents (e.g., \cite{Giometto2013}, although applied to a different scaling form).
+This derivation follows the same approach used in scaling analyses, where normalization and moment proportionality requirements impose constraints on scaling exponents and provide a physical interpretation of the characteristic scale (e.g., see \cite{Giometto2013}, although applied to a different scaling form).